tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (who7-stat6250): Is there any circumstances where late submission would be accepted?
 - Question (xyin6-stat6250): Will reviesed submission of the quiz/project affect the final outcome of achievements?
 - Question (lsun20-stat6250): How to use the google Hangouts to meeting with professor or class?
+- Question (lceballos-stat6250): How many questions do we have to complete to receive credit in the weekly quizes?
 - Question (dfei−stat6250): What's the history and development of SAS programming?
 - Answer (dfei−stat6250): SAS was developed at North Carolina State University from 1966 until 1976, when SAS Institute was incorporated.
 SAS was further developed in the 1980s and 1990s with the addition of new statistical procedures, additional components and the introduction of JMP.
 A point-and-click interface was added in version 9 in 2004.